ShadowStarZ/ShadowStarZ/README.md

 - 👋 Hi, I’m @ShadowStarZ
 - 👀 I’m interested in improving my programming skills and learning new things
-- 🌱 I’m currently learning/trying to write a chemistry themed program in C++
+- 🌱 I’m currently l...
-- 💞️ I’m looking to collaborate on nothing at the moment
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - don't.
+- 📫 How to reach me - ...

 <!---
 ShadowStarZ/ShadowStarZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.